digitaldisarray/APCSFinal/Game2/doc/readme.txt

 Vector2D - A 2D vector

 Credits:
 [Gives credit for project components.
 This includes both internal credit (your group members) and external credit (other people, websites, libraries).
 To do this:
 * List the group members and describe how each member contributed to the completion of the final program.
 This could be classes written, art assets created, leadership/organizational skills exercises, or other tasks.
 Initially, this is how you plan on splitting the work.
 * Give credit to all outside resources used.
 This includes downloaded images or sounds, external java libraries, parent/tutor/student coding help, etc.]

-Kevin - Initial game base, machine learning, networking Sam - GUI, menus, game features, weapons, and mechanics Andres - Machine learning, networking, features/weapons
+Kevin - Initial game base and debugging
+Sam - GUI, in game classes, sound
+Andres - Enemies and gameplay

 Resources Used:
-CRAZIE LOCS - Weapon sound effects
+Random sound effects from YouTube